 Nouns

-Danetian nouns inflect for three genders (masculine, feminine, neuter), two numbers (singular, plural), and seven cases (nominative, accusative, genitive, ablative, dative, locative, instrumental).
+Danetian nouns inflect for three genders (masculine, feminine, neuter), two numbers (singular, plural), and eight cases (nominative, vocative, accusative, genitive, ablative, dative, locative, instrumental).
 Traditionally, nouns are categorized into three broad inflection classes: first declension, second declension, and third declension.

 The inflection of Danetian nouns can be decomposed into the following elements: